Nová Pec: Geography

 Nová Pec is located about 29 km south of Prachatice and 48 km southwest of České Budějovice.
 The tripoint of the Czech Republic, Germany and Austria is situated on the municipal border.

 Nová Pec lies in the Bohemian Forest mountain range.
-The summit of Plechý, at 1378 m the highest mountain of the Czech and Austrian parts of the mountain range, is located on the Czech-Austrian border.
-Most of the built-up area is located in the eastern part of the municipality on the banks of the Vltava River.
+The summit of Plechý, which is at 1378 m the highest mountain of the Czech and Austrian parts of the mountain range, is located on the Czech-Austrian border.
+Most of the built-up area is located in the eastern part of the municipality, on the banks of the Vltava River.
 The confluence of the Teplá Vltava and Studená Vltava rivers, which form the Vltava, is located in the territory of the Pěkná exclave.

 History

 The village was founded in the mid-17th century.
 The first written mention of Nová Pec is from 1653, when there were two inhabitants registered.
-It was owned by the Eggenberg family, who acquired the area from Emperor Rudolf II in 1622.
-After the last member of the family died, Nová Pec was inherited by the House of Schwarzenberg in 1719.
+It was owned by the Eggenberg family, who acquired this area from Emperor Rudolf II in 1622.
+After the last member of the family died, Nová Pec was inherited by the Schwarzenberg family in 1719.